ANUSRI-ai/Udemy-clone/README.md

     Open the [Link] file in your preferred browser to view the website.

-Thank you for visiting my portfolio website
+Thank you for visiting my UdemyClone website